Upper West Side

-On Sunday mornings it can seem like everyone who lives on the Upper West Side is in the store to buy bagels and lox.
-During the week, because the store closes so early (at 7:30 p.m.
-Monday through Friday, Saturday until 8:00 and Sundays until 6:00 pm), it's always crowded after work.
+On Sunday mornings it can seem like everyone who lives on the Upper West Side is in the store to buy bagels and lox so try to go early.
+It's also almost unbearably crowded the days before any Jewish holidays.
+During the week, because the store closes so early (at 7:30 pm Monday through Friday, Saturday until 8:00 pm, and Sundays until 6:00 pm), it's also crowded with shoppers stopping by after work.

 What to know:

-Albeit with a very limited selection, they sell fresh fish and meat and poultry.
-Zabar's upstairs cookware store has an excellent selection of appliances, pots and pans (including most major brands), kitchen gadgets, and replacement parts for the stuff you already have, like water filters.
-Their prices can be so good they won't advertise them but call and ask.
+Although it's a very limited selection, they sell fresh fish, meat and poultry.
+Zabar's upstairs cookware store has an excellent selection of small appliances, pots and pans (including most major brands), kitchen gadgets, baking tools, and replacements for necessities like water and coffee filters.

 Hours of operation are not very friendly for the city that never sleeps.
 They simply should stay open later.
 Then again, most of the people who work there look happy so maybe having reasonable hours has something to do with that.